CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 }
 ```

-To automatically handle the response, you either need to define this model
+To automatically handle the response, you either need to define this model:

 ```python
 class _UserData(APIModel):